dm-medvedev/forest-research/Ensemble/ReadMe.md

 **Main code of project**
-Compiled for Linux
+Compiled for Linux  with
-c++14 and python 3.5.2 used
+c++14 and python 3.5.2 usage